timbertson/ambl/doc/sandbox.md

-Trou's sandboxing is lightweight aimed at preventing accidental circumvention, it's not supposed to be unbreakable.
+Ambl's sandboxing is lightweight aimed at preventing accidental circumvention, it's not supposed to be unbreakable.

 Its goals: